B1lok/PortaTestTask/README.md

-# Technical task for "Become A Developer 2024" internship
+# Technical task for "Become A Developer 2024" Internship

 ## Running
 To run this application execute: